Melectrome/mac/README.md

-#Installation
+#Installation (Read this!)
 To properly install the configs, visit https://github.com/Melectrome/mac/releases and download the latest release from there.
-DO NOT DOWNLOAD BY USING THE GREEN CLONE/DOWNLOAD BUTTON!
+**DO NOT DOWNLOAD BY USING THE GREEN CLONE/DOWNLOAD BUTTON!**